developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-9/guide/about/index.md

 ### Behavior Corrections

-* Auto-capitalization now works properly if navigating away from the alpha keyboard prior to typing.
+* Auto-capitalization now works properly after navigating away from the alpha keyboard prior to typing.
 * Keyboard pop-ups no longer disappear when swiping from alpha to symbol layouts and back.

 -----